dishcandanty/standard-works/README.md

 # StandardWorks

-Simple gem that turns references into text.
+Simple gem that turns scripture references into text.
 Uses the [LDS StandardWorks](https://www.lds.org/topics/standard-works)

 The source text is included in the gem (No API Calls), and source is from (thanks mr Ben Crowder!): https://github.com/bcbooks/scriptures-json